 - Step 1.
 Clean the exposed area and drum

-Before you even start any installation, clear off any excess grime and mould that may be present from the area using a damp cloth.
+Before you even start any installation, clear off any excess grime and mold that may be present in the area using a damp cloth.

 - Step 2.
 Lubricate